ahnafshahrear/Numerical-Methods-Lab/readme.md

 - **To find numerical solution of Newton's Divided Difference Interpolation Formula ✓**
 - **To integrate numerically using Trapezoidal Rule ✓**
 - **To integrate numerically using Simpson’s 1/3 Rules ✓**
-- **To find numerical solution of ordinary differential equations by Euler’s Method**
-- **Implement appropriate numerical methods to calculate a definite integral**